napari/docs/docs/naps/8-telemetry.md

 Telemetry should contain following ways to disable it:

 1. Disable in settings
-2. uninstall `napari-telemetry` package
+2. Uninstall `napari-telemetry` package
 3. Environment variable `NAPARI_TELEMETRY=0`
 4. Full list of endpoints used for collecting telemetry, that could be filtered on the firewall level.

 The user should be able to adjust the telemetry level of detail.
 The following levels are proposed:

 1. `none` - no telemetry is collected
 2. `basic` - information about the napari version, python version, OS, and CPU architecture is collected and if it is the first report by the user.
-There is also a user identifier created based on computer details that will be rerendered each week to prevent tracking the user, but allow to not count a user multiple times.
+There is also a user identifier created based on computer details that will be regenerated each week to prevent tracking the user, but allow us to accurately gauge individual user numbers.
-3. `middle` - same as in `basic` but also information about the list of installed plugins and their versions is collected.
-We take care to not collect data about plugins that are not intended to be public, so we will not collect information about plugins searchable as napri plugin using plugin dialog or napri-hub.
+3. `middle` - same as in `basic` but information about the list of installed plugins and their versions is also collected.
+We take care to not collect data about plugins that are not intended to be public, so we will only collect information about plugins searchable as using plugin dialog or napari hub.
 We also will not collect information about plugins that are installed in non stable version.
 4. `full` - same as in `middle` but also collects information about plugin usage by binding to app-model and logging plugin commands used.
 Also basic information about data like type (`np.ndarray`, `dask.array`, `zarr.Array`, etc.) and its size is collected.

 There should be a visible indicator that telemetry is enabled (for example on the status bar).

 The second part of this work should be to setup the server to collect telemetry data.
 After collecting data, it should provide a basic public dashboard that will allow the community to see aggregated information.

-I propose to have the following data retention policy:
+We propose the following data retention policy:

 1) Up to 2 weeks for logs.
-2) up 2 months of raw data (1 month of collection, then aggregation and time to validate aggregated data),
+2) Up 2 months of raw data (1 month of collection, then aggregation and time to validate aggregated data).
-3) infinite of aggregated data.
+3) Infinite of aggregated data.

 ## Privacy assessment